al333xj/linux_helpers/audio_editing/JACK.md

-and find the audio interface - in this case it's 1 [CODEC press the "Setup" button on the JACK GUI, and go to Interface - select the audio interface (CODEC in this case) you can probably play with the frames/period - remember that (what does this mean??) open reaper (linux version)
+and find the audio interface - in this case it's 1 [CODEC press the "Setup" button on the JACK GUI, and go to Interface - select the audio interface (CODEC in this case) you can probably play with the frames/period - lowering this -> lower latency open reaper (linux version)
 Go to Options > Preferences > Audio > Device
 Select Audio System = Jack